kbull136/asg-02-instructions/milestone-02.md

 - [ ] clicking on a country will cause this page to load the `single-country.php` page for that country

 - [ ] all city details, as outlined in the assignment pdf, are present for the current city.
 All details are generated via PHP.

+   - **UPDATE 2021-11-20**: The pdf has a copy-paste error in regards to city details.
+What should be shown in the details, is just like it was in assignment 1: name, population, elevation, and timezone.

   > _if the query string parameter is non-existent, the city details section should show no data_